 Angiosperms are flower-bearing plants that bear seeds in them.
 The seeds of Angiosperm are formed in the ovaries of the flower.
 So basically, The flower of the plant is the reproductive organ.

-The flowers contain a long slender stick-like figure called stamen which contains pollens.
+The flowers contain a long slender stick-like figure called a stamen which contains pollens.
 The Pollens of the plants are scattered by animals.
 Angiosperms produce fruits for consumption by living beings and provide all foods derived from plants.

-Angiosperm can be easily be divided into 2 classes: 1)Monocotyledon and 2)dicotyledons.
+Angiosperm can be easily divided into 2 classes: 1) Monocotyledons and 2)dicotyledons.

-They have parallel veins and usually, the leaves are long and narrow
+They have parallel veins, and usually, the leaves are long and narrow

 What are Gymnosperms?

 The plants that do not produce flowers but directly produce seeds are called gymnosperms.
-The seeds remain exposed and thus gymnosperm means naked seeds.
+The seeds remain exposed, and thus gymnosperm means naked seeds.
 The seeds are not produced within the ovary.

 The seeds are produced in a cone-shaped structure.
 Gymnosperm reproduces by altering the male and female cones, which is the reproductive organ of gymnosperms.

-Coniferophyta categories of plants mainly are woody trees like conifers, pine, fur.
+Coniferophyta categories of plants mainly are woody trees like conifers, pine, and fur.
 Most of the plants prefer a cold climate for survival and are evergreen trees.

 The Cycadophyta category has either Male cones or female cones.
-They have large compound leaves that generally require a tropical climate for survival.
+They have large compound leaves that require a tropical climate for survival.
 However, these plants can also adapt to surviving in a swampy environment.

 Ginkgophyta plants have fan-like tree leaves.
 Most of these plant species are extinct now.
 The tree provides treatment for asthma and other circulatory disorders.
-The plant is also known for its wonders on memory enhancement.
+The plant is also known for its wonders in memory enhancement.

-The tree is deciduous and its height can be up to 20-30 meters.
+The tree is deciduous, and its height can be up to 20-30 meters.

 Main Differences Between Angiosperms and Gymnosperms